hemalimicro/GreenTech/README.md

 **DEV TO BLOG SERIES**

-**WE ARE COMMITTED TO MAKING SERIES OF BLOG THAT CAN BE USED TO SOLVE ENVIRONMENTAL PROBLEMS.**
+**WE ARE COMMITTED TO MAKING SERIES OF BLOG ON TECHNOLOGIES THAT  CAN BE USED TO SOLVE ENVIRONMENTAL PROBLEMS.**

 #